TradeIdeasPhilip/javascript-speed/README.md

 This one's been bothering me forever.
 Back in the day I wrote a lot of high performance code in C++ and a lot of other code in [TCL](https://www.tcl.tk/about/language.html).
-For the most part TCL was "easier".
+For the most part TCL was "easier."
 But imagine the following case.

 Someone gives you a _not-quite-opaque_ object.